 Tiny sweet red beets and vibrant orange young carrots — each with a shock of fresh greens — are among spring's most colorful arrivals.
 This salad makes the best of both, combining tender beets, quick-roasted carrots, and tangy beet greens.
 A creamy ranch-style dressing made with Greek yogurt, green onions, and herbs brings it all together for a salad that's both fresh and hearty.

-Marinated beets are one of my go-to preparations.
-Cooking them with their skins on saves the difficulty and mess of peeling raw beets, and is a great way to cook up even large batches with minimal fuss.
+This method of cooking beets are one of my go-to preparations.
+Roasting them with their skins on and a bit of water in the pan saves the difficulty and mess of peeling raw beets, and is a great way to cook up even large batches with minimal fuss.
 Once the beets have cooked through, the skin comes off easily under cold running water either with fingertips or very quickly with a peeler.